RobertArtigas/DEVUNA__IDE__/README.md

 the **RED** file provided that points to the **LibSrc** and **Template** directories for these specific applications.
 Everything is issolated in it's own directories so you do not have to add all the [DEVUNA](https://github.com/Devuna) classes and templates into your common Clarion directories.

-These separated directories get merged into you IDE environment.
-Which means these directories will have to be in any other RED files that you use in other projects.
+These separate directories get merged into you IDE environment.
+This means these directories will have to be in any other RED files that you use in other projects.
+When you bring up another project that uses a different RED and you find these templates missing, you will need to add the directory entries of your DEVUNA project to your RED files.

 <br/>
 <H3>This is my personal directory with changes to the original applications for the executable versions that are used in my Clarion development.
 These are NOT the original sources.</H3>